Vonng/pigsty/docs/v-pgsql.md

 ### `pg_cluster`

-PG database cluster name, type: `string`, level: cluster, no default. **Mandatory parameter, must be provided by the user**.
+PG cluster name, type: `string`, level: cluster, no default. **A mandatory parameter must be provided by the user**.

 The cluster name will be used as the namespace for the resources within the cluster.
 The naming needs to follow a specific naming rule: `[a-z][a-z0-9-]*` to be compatible with the requirements of different constraints on the identity.